matthew-hennefarth/special-rs/README.md

-# sci-rs
+# special-rs

-A scientific library written in pure Rust inspired by [SciPy].
+A scientific library for special math functions written in pure Rust inspired by [SciPy].

----
-It is currently in its infancy.
-Working on special function implementations.
+This is currently being migrated to [qsib-cbie/sci-rs].
+Have migrated :
+- [X] Combinations and Permutations
+- [ ] Factorial, Double Factorial, K-Factorial
+- [ ] Gamma Function (real and complex)
+- [ ] Error Function (real)
+- [ ] Bernoulli, Tangent, and Secant numbers

 Currently has
 - Factorial, Double Factorial, K-Factorial
 - Combinations and Permutations